Welcome to Our Church

 News

-Does your little angel sing like an angel?
-Join the new St. Peter's Children's Choir!
+Join the St. Peter's Children's Choir!
 Jason June, our choir director, and Prudence Shaulis, our CCD director, are excited to announce the St. Peter's Children's Choir!
-If your son or daughter, (ages 6 and up) would like to gather to sing at a Mass for Christmas, please reach out to Jason at jasone.june@gmail.com or Prudence at pshaulis@dioceseaj.org for any questions.
+All children from our parish (ages 6 and up) are welcome to join.
+Please reach out to Jason at jasone.june@gmail.com or Prudence at pshaulis@dioceseaj.org for the link to sign-up or any questions.
 We want to empower our young Catholics to find a way to welcome God into their hearts, minds, and lives through singing!
 Thank you and we look forward to welcoming and working with the St. Peter's Church kids!

 ORDINARY SCHEDULE